joegonzalezMSL/Diamond-Hydrogen/README.md

     └── cd-111.vasp
 ```

-The `trunk` directory contains the starting unit cells, they are single unitcells, so you will need to enlarge them to an appropriate size, see below in [Examples] (#Example-Usage)
+The `trunk` directory contains the starting unit cells, they are single unitcells, so you will need to enlarge them to an appropriate size, see below in [Examples](#Example-Usage)

 ## Installation
 Get the package and place in a central location